lilyildiz/ros_templates/README.md

 - Support for creating more than 1 node.

-- Support for creating more than 1 subscriber or publisher.
+- <del>Support for creating more than 1 subscriber or publisher.</del>

 - Support for creating action servers.